Pistol Bags

 The nice thing about these two lights is their mount screw patterns are the exact same.
 So if you have a favorite mount, for me the Arisaka offset scout mount, you can use it for either of these options.

-Most people don’t run a 1913 rail on their gun anymore so the M-Lok mounting solutions available are pretty extensive at this point.
+Most people don’t run a 1913 rail on their gun anymore, so the M-Lok mounting solutions available are extensive.

 Activation Switches